-The Purpose of this study is to identify the engineering and environmental advantages and disadvantages associated with the relief Road Options.
-The traffic impact of the relief road and packages of sustainable options has also been assessed.
+The Purpose of this study is to identify the engineering and environmental advantages and disadvantages associated with the Relief Road Options.
+The traffic impact of the Relief Road and packages of sustainable options has also been assessed.

 The methodology is set to follow the requirements of the Department for Transport (DfT) to support any future funding applications and to ensure a clear and coherent decision making process can be demonstrated.
-Study objectives have therefore been set to accord with the national objectives defined by DfT's New Approach to Transport Appraisal (NATA).

 The transport network within Hereford City currently suffers from congestion, a problem predicted to worsen with future growth.
-The Hereford Multi Modal Study identified a relief road as an effective measure for reducing congestion and accommodating future growth.
+The Hereford Multi Modal Study identified a Relief Road as an effective measure for accommodating future growth.